-Meanwhile, Twitter has recently announced their new profiling abilities to monitor user hashtag behavior to oust probable protestors before they protest.
-The new program has a 70 percent success rate in determining a user’s behavior.
+Meanwhile, Twitter has recently announced their new profiling abilities to monitor user hashtag behaviour to oust probable protestors before they protest.
+The new program has a 70 percent success rate in determining a user’s behaviour.

 In California, the Fresno Police Department announced they will now calculate a citizen’s threat level by using databases, previous arrest reports, social media postings and property records, while Google have just “joined forces” with the Pentagon for a larger access to data sweep.